Seneca-BSA/bsa/docs/sep600/lab7.md

 In this lab, we'll explore the use of software filtering techniques to remove noise from a digital signal and then plot the data on a computer.
 We'll also explore the concept of multi-threading to handle the two tasks.

-1. Start the function generator to output a 1Vpp 1kHz Triangular (Ramp) wave with a 2V DC offset.
+1. Start the function generator to output a 1Vpp 1kHz Triangular (Ramp, 50% symmetry) wave with a 2V DC offset.
+Remember to set the output to high Z mode.
 Alternatively, you can read data from a sensor that you are using in your project.

 1. Connect the output of the function generator to an ADC (Analog input) pin on the K64F or K66F board.